gpalou4/iNMDeff/README.md

 # Variable efficiency of nonsense-mediated mRNA decay across human tissues, tumors and individuals

-This is the repository for the manuscript "_Variable efficiency of nonsense-mediated mRNA decay across human tissues, tumors and individuals_"
+Repository to reproduce analysis, figures and tables of the research article titled "_Variable efficiency of nonsense-mediated mRNA decay across human tissues, tumors and individuals_"

+DOI: X

 Authors: Guillermo Palou-Márquez, and Fran Supek1,2,3